 Transfer credits toward graduate engineering degrees will, in general, be granted for appropriate academic work completed with a grade of "B" or better (or equivalent) at an accredited university and the requested transfer credit(s) were not used to fulfill any previous degree requirements.
 A maximum of six graduate credits may be transferred toward graduate degree requirements and normally these credits must have been earned within the seven year period in which a student is expected to complete the degree.
 Transfer credits are not included in the calculation of the grade point average.

 Graduate students in engineering who withdraw voluntarily from the program for any reason should notify the Assoc.
-Dean for Graduate Studies in writing, email Dr. G.F.
-Jones.
+Dean for Graduate Studies in writing, email Dr. Garrett Clayton.
 Graduate students who are withdrawn and wish to resume their studies in engineering must request approval for their readmission to the program in writing from the Assoc.
 Dean for Graduate Studies.